shibatch/grantback/GUIDE_FOR_LICENSEES_V0.1.1.md

 B. Regarding Third-Party Content *You Add to Your Streamed Work* (for the Grant-Back, see License Clause 4.e.iv):

-* As part of this License, when you publish your Streamed Work, you grant us (the Licensor) a license back to reuse your Streamed Work on our channels (Twitch/YouTube), with attribution to you.
+* As part of this License, when you publish your Streamed Work, you grant us (the Licensor) a license back to reuse your Streamed Work on our channels on the Permitted Platforms, with attribution to you.
 * Your Responsibility for "Clean" Content for Grant-Back: For us (the Licensor) to reuse Your Streamed Work smoothly and legally under the grant-back, the version You provide or make available to us must be "clean."
-This means You must have obtained all necessary rights for *all* components of Your Streamed Work (including any third-party music, clips, images, sound effects, etc., that *You* incorporated) to allow us (the Licensor) to also reuse them as part of Your Streamed Work on Twitch and YouTube.
+This means You must have obtained all necessary rights for *all* components of Your Streamed Work (including any third-party music, clips, images, sound effects, etc., that *You* incorporated) to allow us (the Licensor) to also reuse them as part of Your Streamed Work on the Permitted Platforms.
 * Therefore, when creating, editing, and publishing Your Streamed Work, You must:
   1. Ensure Your own original contributions (commentary, video, graphics, etc.) do not infringe on any third-party rights.
   2. For any *additional* third-party materials You choose to include in Your Streamed Work (e.g., background music for Your commentary, other video clips for illustration or humor, images, sound effects not from our VODs):
-     * You must ensure you have a license for these materials that allows not only Your use but also allows You to *sublicense or pass on the rights* for us (the Licensor) to reuse them as part of Your Streamed Work on Twitch and YouTube.
+     * You must ensure you have a license for these materials that allows not only Your use but also allows You to *sublicense or pass on the rights* for us (the Licensor) to reuse them as part of Your Streamed Work on the Permitted Platforms.
 Using royalty-free materials or content licensed under terms like Creative Commons (e.g., CC BY, CC0) for which you can grant these further permissions is highly encouraged for these additions.
      * If You use third-party materials under a limited license (e.g., only for Your personal, non-sublicensable use), You must edit out these materials from the version of Your Streamed Work that You publish under this License and which is subject to the grant-back to us.
   3. The core of Your Streamed Work being granted back should primarily be Your reaction to our VOD, using materials that are clear for this reciprocal reuse.